OctopusDeploy/blog/blog/2021-02/ecs-canary-deployments/index.md

 ## The `AWS::ElasticLoadBalancingV2::Listener` resource

-Listeners are attached to load balancers, and define the rules used to direct traffic to a target group.
+Listeners are attached to load balancers, and define the protocol and port rules used to direct traffic to a target group.
 The listener below is configured to receive HTTP traffic on port 80, and has a default rule to respond with a HTTP 404 status code if no other custom rule matches the incoming request.

 Note here that we have hard coded the ARN of an existing [ALB](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/introduction.html) or [NLB](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/introduction.html).
 The requirement here is that the existing load balancer does not already have a listener configured to use port 80: